The Ultimate 3-Week New Zealand Road Trip Itinerary

 How to Get Around New Zealand in Three Weeks

 - Rent a car or campervan: The itinerary below begins in Auckland and ends in Christchurch.
 Because of this, we recommend searching for a car rental company with no or low one-way fees.
 Get started with planning your vehicle rental in New Zealand with Guide to Renting a Car and The Guide to Renting a Campervan in New Zealand.

-- National Coach: By far the cheapest option for getting around New Zealand is by coach.
+- National Bus (InterCity): By far the cheapest option for getting around New Zealand is by coach.
 Get one of these bus travel passes to hit all of the destinations listed below.
 For more information, see our complete guide to travelling by bus.

 - Take a hop-on hop-off bus tour: A hop-on hop-off bus is a flexible bus tour where you can hop off the bus at any point on the route and jump back on the bus at a later date.
 There are three hop-on hop-off bus companies in New Zealand, where their national bus passes have a minimum travel time of around 20 days: Kiwi Experience (check them out on Viator and Tripadvisor), Stray and Flying Kiwi.
 Find out more about them in What is a Hop-On Hop-Off Bus?

 - Take an escorted bus tour: All the logistics are done out for you, so all you need to do is enjoy.
 The following tour companies offer 21-22-day tours around New Zealand following a similar itinerary to what is featured below: Flying Kiwi, Intrepid Travel, Kiwi Experience, G Adventures, AAT Kings, Monograms and Stray Travel.
 Find out more in The Best National Bus Tours in New Zealand.